David Freud, Baron Freud: Political career

 In 2012, he argued that many people were on benefits as a "lifestyle choice" rather than using it as a safety net.
 In 2013, he stated in a House of Lords speech, to much criticism, that the number of food banks were increasing because people want free food rather than growing poverty.

 In 2014, Labour MPs called for Freud's resignation after he was secretly recorded responding to a question posed at a fringe meeting of the Conservative Party conference.
 The question was whether some people with disabilities should work for a token sum in order to enjoy the non-financial advantages of engaging in the world of work, perhaps with their wages topped up by benefit payments.
 Freud agreed that there was a small group of disabled people who were "not worth the full wage" and said he would go away and think about it.
 Freud had to apologise.
 He said: "I was foolish to accept the premise of the question...I care passionately about disabled people...that is why through Universal Credit...we have increased overall spending on disabled households by £250 million, offered the most generous work allowance ever, and increased the disability addition to £360 per month".

 After the Conservatives won the general election in May 2015, Freud was promoted to Minister of State at the DWP, where he was given an enhanced role in overseeing the expansion of the Universal Credit scheme.
 He stepped down from his government role at the end of December 2016.

 In February 2021, the House of Lords Commissioner for Standards ruled that Freud had breached the code of conduct for peers by writing to judges to argue against the release of character references given in ex-Conservative MP Charlie Elphicke's trial for sexually assaulting two women, finding Lord Freud breached the House of Lords' code of conduct "by failing to act on his personal honour".
 Freud made a formal apology in the House of Lords.

 Freud was regarded as the architect of the Universal Credit, which was legislated for in 2012.
 In 2021, he launched his book titled Clashing Agendas about the battles with the Treasury over the introduction of Universal Credit.

 Personal life

 Along with the late Martin Gilbert, Freud has acted as a long-term trustee of the Portland Trust, a not-for-profit London-based foundation set up to promote co-operation between Israel and Palestine through economic development.
 Between 2005 and 2008, he was its chief executive.

 Freud is a president of Volunteering Matters, UK's volunteering charity founded in 1962.

 Freud is President of the Freud Museum London.

 Freud has appeared in the TV programme Time Team (series 13, episode 6) about the village of Eastry.

+He is married to a nurse and has three grown-up children.